Sedum makinoi is a low-growing succulent with slender, creeping stems and opposite, fleshy, green leaves. It can grow 4 inches (10 cm) …

 You can also browse succulents by Genus, Family, Scientific Name, Common Name, Origin, or cacti by Genus.

-Sedum praealtum (Green Cockscomb) is a succulent subshrub with sub-woody much-branched stems and fleshy, smooth leaves.
-It grows up to 3…
+Sedum praealtum (Green Cockscomb) is a succulent subshrub with sub-woody, much-branched stems and fleshy, smooth leaves.
+It can grows up to …

 Petrosedum forsterianum (Rock Stonecrop), formerly known as Sedum forsterianum, is a succulent plant with branches that trail along the …

 Crassula peploides is a low-growing succulent that spreads to form a mat.
-It grows up to 3 inches (7.5 cm) tall.
-Leaves are arranged in…
+It can grow up to 3 inches (7.5 cm) tall.
+The leaves are …